 Diversity.
 Opportunity.
 Access.

-It's about giving the youth the chance to choose their future.
-PRIZM Ensemble provides open space for young musicians to develop and connect to themselves and others through music.
-Our organization has led the movement of diversity in classical music, has ensured that our teachers and artists represent our city’s demographic make-up, and has brought musical story-telling to communities and schools across Memphis.
+We focus on giving youth the chance to choose their future.
+Our programs provide open space for young musicians to develop and connect to themselves and others through music.
+Leading the movement of diversity in classical music, we have ensured that our teachers and artists represent our city’s demographic make-up and have brought musical story-telling to communities and schools across Memphis.

 PRIZM Ensemble is a not-for-profit organization, governed by a Board of Directors, and committed to our mission and vision.